 What Do Customer Service Managers Do?

-What Are Popular Skills for Customer Service Managers?
+What is the highest pay for Customer Service Managers?